zf-fr/zfr-rest/docs/annotation-mapping-reference.md

 * **controller**: FQCN of the controller to use.
 The controller must be added to the controllers plugin manager, like any other Zend Framework 2 controllers.
 It must be a subclass of `ZfrRest\Mvc\Controller\AbstractRestfulController`.
-* **hydrator**: FQCN of the hydrator to use.
-The hydrtaor must be added to the hydrator plugin manager.

 *Optional attributes:*

 * **inputFilter**: FQCN of the input filter to use.
 The input filter must be added to the input filter plugin manager.
 This input filter is used to validate data for POST and PUT verbs.
 Note that this attribute is **required** if you activate the *auto_validate* option (which is true by default).
+* **hydrator**: FQCN of the hydrator to use.
+The hydrator must be added to the hydrator plugin manager.
+By default, it uses the DoctrineModule hydrator (`DoctrineModule\Stdlib\Hydrator\DoctrineObject`)

 *Example:*